Course reserves are high-demand resources assigned for a specific course.

 Where can I check out course materials from?

 All campus libraries, with the exception of the Mansueto Library, have reserve collections.
 Check the record for the item to see which campus library holds the reserve item you need.
 The record will also let you know how long you can check out the item.

 What are the fines for returning course reserves late?

 View late fines for reserve items.

-My instructor said that an assigned reading is on reserve, but it is not showing on Chalk!
+My instructor said that an assigned reading is on reserve, but it is not showing on Chalk or Canvas!
 How do I access the item?

 Contact Library Course Reserves for assistance.
 We can check to see if the item is in process.
 If not, you may need to speak to your instructor.

 How can I find out when reserve items become available?